AI-Powered Facial Mask Removal Is Not Suitable For Identification: Results

-Generative-AI models are non-deterministic, so each time a model generates an image it will produce a different result.
+Generative-AI models are non-deterministic, meaning that each time a model is prompted to generate an image, it will produce a different result.
 To understand this variability, using ChatGPT we generated $100$ unmasked images of one of the US Senators.
-The resulting biometric similarity scores with the reference image ranged from $0.29$ to $0.54$, with a mean (std.dev.) of $0.42$ $(0.05)$.
-This large range reveals a high variability in ChatGPT's model and further emphasizes its unsuitability for use in unmasking for biometric identification.
-Results from Gemini are slightly less variable, ranging from $0.21$ to $0.36$, with a mean (std.dev.) of $0.28$ $(0.04)$.
+As before, each unmasked face was biometrically scored against the Senator's reference face.
+These scores ranged from a minimum of $0.29$ to a maximum of $0.54$, with a mean (std.dev.) of $0.42$ $(0.05)$.
+Results from Gemini are slightly less variable with a minimum biometric similarity score of $0.21$ to a maximum of $0.36$, with a mean (std.dev.) of $0.28$ $(0.04)$.
 There is also variability across models.
 The squared Pearson correlation coefficient between ChatGPT and Gemini scores of the US Senators is $0.18$.
+These ranges suggest high variability in model performance and further emphasize the unsuitability of these tools for use in unmasking for biometric identification.